jhuttner/rtcommit/README.md

 ## Installation

-* At the top level of a Git repository, create a .rtcommit folder.
-Your per-repository files (history, blasts) will be stored here.
+* At the top level of a Git repository, run the following command: git rtcommit init

+## Uninstall

+* At the top level of the Git repository that has RT Commit installed, run the following command: rm -rf .rtcommit

 ## Dependencies for optional XMPP (IM) component.